-DGA 240/CST 254: Web Page Design (formerly MM 245/CST 245)
+DGA 240/CST 254: Web Page Design

+(Formerly MM 245/CST 245)

-Students will learn the fundamentals of designing, planning and producing web sites and pages for posting on the Internet.
-Image management and creation, information design, and animation creation and use are major topics.
+Course will introduce students to the fundamentals of planning, designing, producing and posting web pages and sites for the Internet.
+The basics of HTML code, Photoshop image creation for the web and use of Dreamweaver are major topics.
 Emphasis will be on site design and management.
-Students will work with HTML code and a web page editor.
+Student projects will be reviewed in class.
 Class: 6 hours per week.
 Prerequisites: DGA 111, COM 213 or permission of the instructor.
 (Fa,Sp) 3 credits

-DGA 261/COM 186, DGA 262/COM 286: Computer Animation, Computer Animation II

-(formerly FA 251/COMM 251, FA 252/COMM 252: Computer Animation, Advanced Computer Animation)
+DGA 261/COM 186, DGA 262/COM 286: Computer Animation, Computer Animation II (Formerly FA 251/COMM 251, FA 252/COMM 252: Computer Animation, Advanced Computer Animation)